-A good beginning in the experience is important to the teacher candidate.
+A good beginning is important for the teacher candidate.
 Although orientation is regarded as very significant during the early stages of student teaching, it is most effective when it is a continuous process throughout the student teaching term.
 The following identifies some of the responsibilities for helping the teacher candidate feel at home, and some suggestions for carrying out these responsibilities.